dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch7_HydroFrac.md

 :::{figure-md} fig:Panoche
 <img src="../mynewbook/figures/9-PanocheHills.jpg" alt="figurecontent" width="900px">

-The Panoche Hills have been cut through massive sand sills and dikes.
+The Panoche Hills have been cut through by massive sand sills and dikes.
 The sand has cemented with time and now remains as proof of natural water-sand hydraulic fracturing through paleo seafloor.
-The dikes and sills cab be upt to 3 m in width and dikes extend over hundreds of meters. ([Take a eye bird tour with Google Earth](https://earth.google.com/web/@36.70845284,-120.72085258,341.38587383a,1031.63392769d,35y,0h,60t,0r/data=CgRCAggBOgMKATBCAggASg0I____________ARAA)).
+The dikes and sills can be up to 3 m in width and dikes extend over hundreds of meters. ([Take a bird's-eye tour with Google Earth](https://earth.google.com/web/@36.70845284,-120.72085258,341.38587383a,1031.63392769d,35y,0h,60t,0r/data=CgRCAggBOgMKATBCAggASg0I____________ARAA)).
 :::

 %================================================================================